Will007-max/Will007-max.github.io/_posts/2021-03-26-first_project.md

 ## II.
 First steps

 I started by taking a look at all HuggingFace libraries where several pre-trained models (in natural language processing as well as voice processing) are available and just need to be fine-tuned with additional data.
 There are always many resources in other languages like German and Spanish...
-A main concept in HuggingFace website deals with transformers: it is a kind of state-of-the-art, but several others libraries are available.
+A main concept in HuggingFace website deals with transformers: it is a kind of state-of-the-art, but several others libraries are available and could always be used...
+As in most cases, handling new tools is still challenging, in order to start mastering it, I looked at basic examples where transformers are used.

+In order to train machine learning models, we have to use data.
+Those data must be appropriate for the current problem in order to draw the best conclusions.
+Firstly, I found some available datasets on Kaggle.
+So, this part could already considered as done.
+Another point was to start implementing on Google Colab in order to leverage GPU computing; in addition, HuggingFace already contains many Colab notebooks to fine-tune algorithms slightly_smiling_face.